qpdf/qpdf/manual/cli.rst

    will attempt to remove unreferenced resources.
 Usually this means you get the slower splitting speed only when it's actually going to create smaller files.
-You can suppress removal of unreferenced resources altogether by specifying ``no`` or force it to do the full algorithm by specifying ``yes``.
+You can suppress removal of unreferenced resources altogether by specifying ``no`` or force qpdf to do the full algorithm by specifying ``yes``.

    Other than cases in which you don't care about file size and care a lot about runtime, there are few reasons to use this option, especially now that ``auto`` mode is supported.
 One reason to use this is if you suspect that qpdf is removing resources it shouldn't be removing.
-If you encounter that case, please report it as bug at https://github.com/qpdf/qpdf/issues/.
+If you encounter such a case, please report it as a bug at https://github.com/qpdf/qpdf/issues/.

 .. qpdf:option:: --preserve-unreferenced-resources